-The competition puts teams of high school students in the position of newly hired IT professionals tasked with managing the network of a small company.
+The competition puts teams of high school aged students in the position of newly hired IT professionals, tasked with managing the network of a small company.

 Through several rounds of competition, teams are provided a set of virtual images that represent operating systems.
-Over a six-hour period, teams are tasked with finding cyber security vulnerabilities within the images and hardening the system while maintaining critical services.
-Teams compete for the top placement within their state or territory and the chance to compete in the National Finals Competition.
+Over a six-hour period, each team is tasked with finding cyber security vulnerabilities within the images, receiving points for hardening the system while maintaining critical services.
+Teams compete for a chance to represent their school or community group in the National Finals.

-CyberTaipan is open to anyone in years 7-12 with an interest in cyber, defence, puzzles and code breaking.
+CyberTaipan is open to anyone between 12-18 years of age with an interest in cyber, defence, puzzles and code breaking.

 Cyber security challenges are a gamified way for learners to develop and test their practical skills.
 Through immersion in real-world scenarios, students gain practical experience in what it is like to operate as a cyber security practitioner in the workplace.